 Historical

-You might be surprised how many projects are commissioned without a proper idea of who tried the same thing, how long ago, and whether or not they were successful.
+You might be surprised how many projects are commissioned without a proper idea of who tried a similar thing, how long ago, and whether or not they were successful.
 Success is often relative – maybe they succeeded partially and there are good lessons learned for the current project manager.

-Even if it doesn’t swing the project feasibility, the previous lessons learned could significantly reduce the cost or schedule of the project.
+Even if it doesn’t make or break the project’s feasibility, previous lessons learned could significantly reduce the cost or schedule of the project.

-This is one of the most underrated areas of project feasibility because there is almost always someone who has done (or is doing) something nearby, or at an earlier time period, which provides tremendous insight into the project.
+This is one of the most underrated areas of project feasibility because there is almost always someone who has done (or is doing) something similar whose experience can provides tremendous insight into the project.

 Most mining or oil and gas projects perform an extensive desktop investigation into the mining history at the site, taken from government records and files.
 This is an important component of the feasibility study as it gives the executives a context in which to make the decision to approve the project.